One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Rejection Rates in Theory and Practice

-Our conclusions here also contrast with those drawn in \textcite{StYo05} and \textcite{lmmp20} regarding the reliability of inference based on a conventional just-ID IV\@ $t$-statistic.
-Although \textcite{lmmp20} report a plot similar to \Cref{fig:wald_unconditional}, both studies emphasize worst-case rejection rates over $\rho$, for a given $E[F]$.
-As can be seen in \Cref{fig:wald_unconditional}, this worst-case rejection rate occurs at $\abs{\rho}=1$.
-In the same spirit, \textcite{KeNe21} highlights simulations showing that conventional just-ID \ac{IV} $t$-tests can be misleading when endogeneity is very high. \Cref{sec:rho_evidence,sec:measurement_error} explain why we are not much concerned with high values of $\rho$.
+Our conclusions here also contrast with those drawn in \textcite{StYo05} and \textcite{lmmp20} regarding the reliability of inference based on a conventional \ac{just-ID IV} $t$-statistic.
+Although \textcite{lmmp20} present a similar plot, both studies emphasize worst-case rejection rates over $\rho$, for a given $E[F]$.
+As can be seen in our \Cref{fig:wald}, this worst-case rejection rate occurs at $\abs{\rho}=1$.
+In the same spirit, \textcite{KeNe21} highlights simulations showing that conventional \ac{just-ID IV} $t$-tests can be misleading when endogeneity is very high. \Cref{sec:rho_evidence,sec:measurement_error} explain why we are not much concerned with high values of $\rho$.

+\textcite{KeNe21} also observe that, since $\hat{\sigma}_{IV}$ and $\hat{\beta}_{IV}$ tend to be negatively correlated when $\rho$ is positive, most false rejections occur when $\hat{\beta}_{IV}>\beta$.
+This, they argue, militates so strongly against $t_{W}$ that conventional Wald tests are to be avoided even with a first-stage $F$ in the thousands.
+As we see it, this observation, which is related to asymmetry in the power function of $t_{W}$, does not make conventional frequentist inference unreliable.
+The conventional standard for reliability of inference is the accuracy of confidence interval coverage, gauged without conditioning on parameter estimates.
+Our analysis adheres to this standard.\footnote{The \textcite{KeNe21} critique rules out many standard procedures.
+For instance, consider the conventional $1-\alpha$ confidence interval $[U_{(n)}, U_{(n)}/\alpha^{1/n}]$ for the endpoint of a uniform distribution supported on $[0,\theta]$, where $U_{(n)}$ denotes the largest order statistic in a sample of size $n$.
+Here all false rejections occur when the minimum variance unbiased estimate $U_{(n)}/(n+1)$ is below $\theta$ (provided $\alpha<1/\exp(1)$).}